-With approximately one billion sheep in the world and an estimated 1,000 different breeds available, it is easy to see why it might be considered a good animal to keep as a pet.
-In fact, people all over the world do successfully keep them as pets, and if you have an appropriately sized outdoor area where you can keep at least a handful of these ruminants, you could enjoy up to ten years with a sheep as a pet.
+With approximately 1 billion sheep in the world and an estimated 1,000 different breeds available, it is easy to see why a sheep might be considered a good animal to keep as a pet.
+In fact, people worldwide do successfully keep them as pets, and if you have an appropriately sized outdoor area where you can keep at least a handful of these ruminants, you could enjoy up to 10 years with pet sheep.

-Sheep are not traditionally kept as pets and have not been fully domesticated.
-They do need the companionship of other sheep and unless you train from a young age, you may find yourself having to clear up feces if the sheep are kept indoors.
-Read on to find out more about keeping sheep as pets and to determine whether it is right for your circumstances.
+However, sheep are not traditionally kept as pets and have not been fully domesticated.
+They do need the companionship of other sheep, and unless you train them from a young age, you may find yourself having to regularly clean up feces if the sheep are kept indoors.
+Read on to find out more about keeping sheep as pets so you can determine whether it is right for your circumstances.

-Sheep were one of the first animals to be domesticated.
+Sheep were among the first animals to be domesticated.
 They were initially kept as a food source and for their skins, rather than their wool.
-Domestication dates back to around 10,000 BC in Mesopotamia, which is modern day Iran and Turkey.
+Domestication dates back to around 10,000 B.C. in Mesopotamia, which is modern-day Iran and Turkey.
 Today, they are still used for their meat and milk but are also widely kept for their wool, which is made into fabric used for clothing and other items.

-There are now more than a thousand different breeds of sheep and it is estimated that there are approximately one billion total sheep in the world.
+There are now more than a thousand different breeds of sheep, and it is estimated that there are approximately 1 billion total sheep in the world.
 China has the most sheep of any country, followed by India and Australia.

 Sheep as Pets

 You should always check local bylaws and regulations to ensure that it is legal to keep sheep.
 Some areas prohibit the keeping of livestock, which can even include pet sheep that are kept as companion animals.